chun8933/PyTorch-Underwater-Image-Enhancement/README.md

 ### Updated
     python main.py -h
-    To use cv2 superres, plz add --superres also, lib opencv-contrib-python is required
+also, lib opencv-contrib-python is required

 ### Docker
     The image "chunchan/python-cv-image" is from https://github.com/chun8933/Docker-Python-Torch-CV.git